klei22/GitGather/README.md

 - 📁 **Files‑first tree view** – folders come after files for quicker targeting.
 - 📋 **Selection chips & clipboard merge** – select multiple files and copy a single merged buffer, with headings per file.
 - 💾 **Saved groups & most used** – save common selections and reapply them; frequently used files surface automatically.
-- 🔄 **One‑click Git update** – fetch all remotes, pick the branch from a drop‑down, and optionally run a post‑update script.
+- 🔄 **One‑click Git update** – fetch all remotes, pick the branch from a drop‑down, and optionally mirror a nested repo between remotes.
 - 🌗 **Light/Dark theme** – toggle persists across sessions.
 - ⚙️ **Simple configuration** – auto-detect repo root or set it explicitly in `config.ini`.